sfkonrad/M14_Challenge_Submission/README.md

 #### Create an Evaluation Report

 In the previous sections, you updated your `README.md` file with your conclusions.
 To accomplish this section, you need to add a summary evaluation report at the end of the `README.md` file.
 For this report, express your final conclusions and analysis.
 Support your findings by using the PNG images that you created.

+## Evaluate the Metrics
+Based on the metrics that the portfolio evaluation DataFrame contains, we can estimate the following:

+- Annualized return: A portfolio that this trading algorithm manages should yield an annualized return of about 6.67%.
+That is, the dollar value of the portfolio should increase by about 6.67% each year.

+- Cumulative returns: The dollar value of the portfolio increased by approximately 33% over the backtesting period.
+We can reasonably expect a similar growth trajectory for the future.

+- Annual volatility: The annual volatility of the portfolio should have a spread of about 13.78% surrounding the annualized return.
+This means that the portfolio might return as much as 20.45% (6.67% + 13.78%) or lose as much as −7.11% (6.67% − 13.78%) per year.

+- Sharpe ratio: The Sharpe ratio, which evaluates the performance of a portfolio on a risk-adjusted basis, is 0.484.
+In general, a higher Sharpe ratio indicates a better risk/reward profile.
+We commonly get a Sharpe ratio of about 1.00 for a portfolio with a favorable risk-adjusted profile.
+However, a single Sharpe ratio doesn’t offer much insight.
+It’s best to compare it with the Sharpe ratios of other portfolios to determine which one offers the best profile.

+- Sortino ratio: The Sortino ratio of our portfolio suggests a rate of about 0.685956 for the risk-adjusted annual profitability compared to the annual downside risk.
+As with the Sharpe ratio, a higher Sortino ratio is better.
+And, it’s best to compare it with the Sortino ratios of other portfolios.

+Alone, these annualized return and cumulative return values indicate overall profitability.
+However, we need to consider the annual volatility value and the Sharpe and Sortino ratios that compare the risk to the reward.
+From these metrics, the overall profitability of this portfolio doesn’t seem to outweigh its risks.
+For a risk-averse investor, we might need to adjust the assets that we include in the portfolio to generate a similar return profile, but with the Sharpe and Sortino ratios closer to 1.00.
+For an investor who is risk loving and has a longer-term time horizon, the potential of a 20% return might outweigh the downside risk of the portfolio.

+Now, let's zoom in even further to discover the risk/reward characteristics that we can determine from the behavior of our trading algorithm on a per-trade basis.

+## Set Up the Trade-Level Risk/Reward Evaluation Metrics
+Just as we created a new DataFrame to hold our portfolio-level evaluation metrics, we now create a new DataFrame, named `trade_evaluation_df`, to hold our per-trade evaluation metrics.
+These include the following columns:

+    > - “Stock”: The name of the asset that we’re trading.

+    > - “Entry Date”: The date that we entered (bought) the trade.

+    > - “Exit Date”: The date that we exited (sold) the trade.

+    > - “Shares”: The number of shares that we executed for the trade.

+    > - “Entry Share Price”: The price of the asset when we entered the trade.

+    > - “Exit Share Price”: The price of the asset when we exited the trade.

+    > - “Entry Portfolio Holding”: The cost of the trade on entry (which is the number of shares multiplied by the entry share price).

+    > - “Exit Portfolio Holding”: The proceeds that we made from the trade on exit (which is the number of shares multiplied by the exit share price).

+    > - “Profit/Loss”: The profit or loss from the trade (which is the proceeds from the trade minus the cost of the trade).

+Notice that our trading algorithm made six trades.
+Three were profitable, and three were unprofitable.
+This gives us a trade accuracy, or percentage of profitable trades to total trades, of 50%.
+Also, notice that the maximum loss on any trade was −$9,115.
+The maximum gain was $32,130.
+That’s pretty good!
+Conversely, the minimum loss was −$3,810, and the minimum gain was $2,890.
+    >

+ON THE JOB
+We often consider a trading algorithm to be good if it consistently maximizes its gains while minimizing its losses.
+A Sharpe ratio that’s greater than 1 and a trading accuracy that’s greater than 80% are popular baselines.

+Overall, it seems that our DMAC trading algorithm produces a profit.
+However, when we dive more deeply into the risk/reward characteristics of the algorithm, the portfolio and per-trade metrics show the potential for inconsistent performance.

+Evaluate the Metrics
+Both the portfolio-level and the trade-level evaluation metrics reveal the risk/reward characteristics of this portfolio and algorithmic strategy.
+The portfolio-level evaluation metrics give us an annual volatility of 13.7% and a Sharpe ratio of 0.484.
+The per-trade metrics show that only one trade turned the overall profit of the portfolio from negative to positive.

+With real money, we might hesitate to use this trading algorithm—unless we have quite a high risk tolerance.

+Next, you’ll get to do this on your own!
+You'll evaluate the risk/reward characteristics of your short-position strategy in the following activity.